kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-03-type-cleanup.md

 ## Trigger the workload with an event

-We created the `lastorder` Function, and created a Subscription for it to listen for `order.payment-success.v1` events.
+We created the `lastorder` Function, and subscribed to the `order.payment-success.v1` events by creating a Subscription CR.
-Now we will see that we can still publish events against the original Event name (i.e. `order.payment-success.v1`) even though it contains the non-alphanumeric character, and it will trigger the Function.
+Now we will see that we can still publish events with the original Event name (i.e. `order.payment-success.v1`) even though it contains the non-alphanumeric character, and it will trigger the Function.
 In this example, we'll port-forward the Kyma Eventing Service to localhost.

 1. Port-forward the Kyma Eventing Service to localhost.
 We will use port `3000`.
 Run: